alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 11. Configure according to the needs of your service:

-  If your service does not need to consume European identities,you only need to set ``enabled: false`` in this section.
-This setting also implies your service will be using the legacy JSON matching schema [link].
+  If your service does not need to consume European identities, you only need to set ``enabled: false`` in this section.
+This setting also implies your service will be using :ref:`the legacy JSON matching schema<legacyJSONschema>`.

   If your service needs to consume European identities, set ``enabled: true``.
 You also need to configure the URLs for the environments you're tatgetting, for example integration or production.
-Enabling your service to consume European identities also implies that it will be using the universal JSON matching schema [link].
+Enabling your service to consume European identities also implies that it will be using :ref:`the universal JSON matching schema<JSONschema>`.

 .. _msa_test_msa: